cram2/cram/cram_3d_world/cram_plan_transformation/README.md

 |               | 2nd seal fetching location            | 2nd seal fetching location                             |
 |               | 2nd seal goal location                | 2nd seal goal location                                 |

-After this transformation the robot holds the first object in one gripper and uses the second one for all following tasks, until the first object is finally delivered.
+After this transformation the robot fetches the first object and holds it there while using the other gripper for all following tasks, until the first object can be delivered at the target location.
 For this specific transformation, the following parameters need to be acquired:

 * path to 1st deliver object - ignore the designator
 * path to 2nd deliver object - inject actions here